 Singapore Today

 The word “Singapore” might sound like an exotic bird’s cawk or an animal’s roar.
-Singapore has gained its independence in 1965, and despite lacking natural resources, the nation developed rapidly, based on external trade and human capital.
+Singapore gained its independence in 1965, and despite lacking natural resources, the nation developed rapidly, based on external trade and human capital.

 Singapore today is a country of fascinating contrasts and is probably the most prosperous country in South-East Asia, which is said to have its head in the future and its soul in the past.
 Singapore is known as the “Gate of Asia”, where East meets West, and the latest technology advancement blends with ancient traditions.
 It is one of the safest and most hospitable places to visit in the world.
 You will never face problems with currency exchange, and calling home, sending a fax to a business partner, or responding to an email will not be hard.
 The public transport system is perfectly adjusted and functions with punctuality.
 Crimes, especially serious ones, are a big rarity.
 Pollution, dirt, and tropical deceases are non-existent in Singapore.
 Everyone speaks English fluently, so you don’t need to worry about being misunderstood, even if your English is far from perfect.